Day 1: DEPART US

 Day 13: MILFORD SOUND DAY EXCURSION (598-kms)

-6:30 am Depart early this morning by private vehicle and travel around Lake Wakatipu and through Te Anau and the Fiordland National Park to Milford Sound.
-Fiordland National Park, part of the UNESCO Southwest New Zealand World Heritage Area is one of the great wilderness areas of the Southern Hemisphere.
+Breakfast at hotel, then at 6:30 am depart by private vehicle.
+Travel around Lake Wakatipu and through Te Anau and the Fiordland National Park to Milford Sound.
+Fiordland National Park, part of the UNESCO Southwest New Zealand World Heritage Area, is one of the great wilderness areas of the Southern Hemisphere.
 The scenery is spectacular with lofty mountains and deep valleys carved out by Ice Age glaciers.
 There are clear rushing streams and leaping waterfalls set in magnificent native rainforest.

-12:30 pm Board the Milford Wanderer for a Nature Cruise down Milford Sound past towering Mitre Peak to the Tasman Sea.
+At 12:30 pm board the Milford Wanderer for a Nature Cruise down Milford Sound past towering Mitre Peak to the Tasman Sea.
 Enjoy the stunning scenery of cascading waterfalls, dense rainforest, steep cliff faces and marine life that inhabits these waters.
-Picnic box lunch is included and your nature guide will give a commentary on the interesting features of the area.
+Picnic box lunch is included.
+Your nature guide will give a commentary on the interesting features of the area.

 3:00 pm The boat returns to Milford Wharf.
-Board the coach and retrace your journey back to Queenstown travelling via the Cleddeau Gorge, Homer Tunnel and the lovely Eglinton Valley.
-Arrive Queenstown at approximately 8.00pm.
+Board the coach and retrace your journey back to Queenstown traveling via the Cleddeau Gorge, Homer Tunnel, and the lovely Eglinton Valley.
+Arrive Queenstown at approximately 8.00 pm.
+(B, L)

 Suggested optional activities include (can be pre-booked at extra cost):

 - A thrilling ride through the canyons of the Shotover River on the Shotover Jet

 - Take a private or small group wine tour of the premier wineries in the area – with the opportunity to meet a local wine-maker.